tufstraka/tufstraka/README.md

 ---

 Kadima here!</br>
-- 👯 I’m looking to collaborate on: anything and everything interesting💡
+- 👯 I’m looking to collaborate on:

+> Anything and everything interesting💡

 - 💬 Ask me about :
 > Frontend Development - HTML, CSS, JS

 - 🌱 I’m currently learning :

-> A lot of things.
+> A lot of things including but not limited to -
+> - Embedded Systems
+> - Data Visualization using d3.js
+> - School Stuff ( Geospatial Engineering and Space Technology )

 - 📫 How to reach me: